Proximity Mills Flooring Report – In a Nutshell

 There’s a buzz around Proximity Mills flooring at the moment.
 Known initially as a fast growing luxury vinyl flooring brand, Proximity Mills has more recently turned its attention to hardwood, carpet and porcelain tile.
 Industry pros are getting super excited about their latest collections which offer a lot more than just pretty aesthetics.

 So, what’s all the fuss about?
-We’ve been given the inside track to review all the different Proximity Mills flooring and put it through its paces.
+We’ve been given the inside track to analyse all the different Proximity Mills flooring and put it through its paces.
 Here’s what we found out and what you need to know:

 Proximity Mills started out offering top-of-the range luxury vinyl plank and tile flooring, but has since expanded into high-performance engineered hardwood, quality nylon carpet and an impressive range of rectified porcelain tiles.